kswodeck/CasinoCompetitor/README.md

 Not a royal or straight flush.
 If (cards[1].numSuit == cards[2].numSuit AND cards[2].numSuit == cards[3].numSuit AND cards[3].numSuit == cards[4].numSuit AND cards[4].numSuit == cards[5].numSuit).. isFlush == true

 Straight
 Not a royal or straight flush.
 Find the lowest card.
 Check if there is a card that is equal to cards[i].numValue+1, then +2, +3, +4.
-In this case ace can be either at the beginning or the end.
-If an ace(1) exists.. in other words, if the lowest card isRoyal, try both incrementing from 1 or decrementing from 14.. isStraight == true
+Aces at the end of a straight do not need to be checked, since Royal Flush will already have checked for it (will have a different check for non Flush Royal Straights)

 3 of a Kind
 Not 4 of a kind or full house.
 If any 3 cards numValues are equal